 Following the blitz of questioning it was go time, and Austin put it best by bellowing out, “It’s great to be here in Toronto, now enjoy the damn movie!”

 At the conclusion of the action thriller, a surprise Q & A session was held in the theatre where Stone Cold took on all comers.
-Austin was more than generous with his time and on numerous occasions waved off his PR people in favour of spending more time with his fans.
+Austin was more than generous with his time and on numerous occasions waved off his PR people in favor of spending more time with his fans.

 While the majority of the questions were fluff and became repetitive, there were definitely some points worth noting.
 Naturally, one last title run was brought up, but Austin said that the TV time belongs to those “busting their asses on the road each night” and that a championship reign would be bad for business.
 He also gave kudos to John Cena’s job as champ (which was met by a chorus of boos), and how The Undertaker just keeps getting better.

 As for possible dream matches, The Rattlesnake reminisced on his classic battles with Bret Hart and The Rock, stating that he would love to have another go with those two.
-Not surprisingly these legends were also included in his favourite career moments: WrestleMania 13 with Hart, and WrestleMania 17 versus The Rock.
+Not surprisingly these legends were also included in his favorite career moments: WrestleMania 13 with Hart, and WrestleMania 17 versus The Rock.
 Austin also gave praise to Ken Kennedy on more than one occasion, and said that Kennedy would be his top choice if he could wrestle anyone on the current roster.

 As far as keeping in touch with old wrestling pals, Austin said for the most part he sticks to himself, but remains close with a select few.
 Kevin Nash and Diamond Dallas Page are good friends, and, of course, so is good ol’ J.R.
 “I am so grateful to Jim Ross over the years.
 He was the one who helped me patch things up with Vince recently for this movie deal.
 J.R. is a great announcer, and a great friend to a lot of people in this business.”